mmistakes/minimal-mistakes/_pages/about.md

 ---
 {% include base_path %}

-A quant, story teller, data scientist, automation geek, pianist and polygot.
+A marketer that codes.
+A quant, story teller, data scientist, automation geek, pianist and speaks 5 languages.

-I'm fascinated with tech that solves big problems.
+I'm fascinated with solving problems with tech and data.

-Born in Malaysia.
-Now lives in Singapore.
+Currently lives in Singapore.

 Minimalist, contrarian and taming my lizard brain.

+Motto: [Maranasati]["https://en.wikipedia.org/wiki/Maranasati"].
 There's only one way to know how a food taste - eat it.

-Check out my [project]({{ basepath }}/project.html) page to know what I'm doing now.
-But I'll love to [grab a cup of coffee][{{ basepath }}/contact] with you.
+Check out my [project]({{ basepath }}/project/) page to know what I'm doing now.
+And I'll love to [grab a cup of coffee]({{ basepath }}/contact) with you.